Huiclaire/Huiclaire/README.md

 <h3 align="left">🚀 A passionate full stack developer from Taiwan</h3>

 <p align="left">
-  After working in Art Investments and the Crypto field for 6 years, I became more interested in knowing all of the technologies behind web and app development, so I decided to shift my carrer path by joining a 9 weeks Web Development Bootcamp with Le Wagon, and now I am lookingforwar to building creative and meaningful products.
+Working as a journalist in the crypto industry for two years, I became more interested in knowing all of the technologies behind web and app development, so I decided to join a 9 weeks web development bootcamp with Le Wagon.
+Now I am a certified full stack developer looking forward to building creative and meaningful products.

 </P>